AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Confirm that GraphQL requests are being processed by Application Server

-Application Server adds the `X-Backend` response header with the value `graphql_server` to each request it processes.
+Application Server adds the `X-Backend` response header with the value `graphql_server` to each request that it processes.
 To check if a request has been handled by Application Server, check for this response header.

 ### Confirm extension and customization compatibility with Application Server